wp-plugins/nelio-ab-testing/readme.txt

 = 2.0.7 =
 * **New Feature!** Title experiments have been improved.
-Originally, title experiments were a shortcut of page/post experiments, where only titles where changed.
-Now, however, you now test which title gets more visitors into the tested post; i.e. the goal page is the post itself!
+Originally, title experiments were a shortcut of page/post experiments, where only titles were changed.
+Now, however, you test which title gets more visitors into the tested post; i.e. the goal page is the post itself!
 * Some minor improvements

 = 2.0.6 =